-- 3.1 The Examination Appeals Board comprises: - a Chair; - one representative from among the academic staff of each Faculty; - one representative from the academic staff of Open Education; - a student representative; - an advisory representative from Registry; - the Secretary to the Examination Appeals Board, a senior member of staff of the Academic Secretariat; - the Recording Secretary, a member of staff of the Academic Secretariat. - 3.2 The advisory representative from Registry, the Secretary and Recording Secretary to the Board are non-voting members. - 3.3 The Chair may invite a legal professional to attend in an advisory and non-voting capacity. - 3.4 The term of office of the Faculty and Open Education members is 3 years, renewable, and staggered so that typically three new members join the Board each year. - 3.5 Five of the eight voting members shall constitute a quorum.
+- 3.1 The Examination Appeals Board comprises: - a Chair; - one representative from among the academic staff of each Faculty; - one representative from the academic staff of Open Education; - a student representative; - an advisory representative from Registry; and - the Secretary to the Examination Appeals Board. - 3.2 The advisory representative from Registry and the Secretary to the Board are non-voting members. - 3.3 The Chair may invite a legal professional to attend in an advisory and non-voting capacity.

+- 3.4 The term of office of the Faculty and Open Education members is 3 years, renewable, and staggered so that typically three new members join the Board each year. - 3.5 Five of the eight voting members shall constitute a quorum.
 The quorum includes the Chair (or nominee). - 3.6 For the purposes of Assessment Review, the Board establishes a sub-group comprising the Chair or his/her nominee and two members of the Board to consider applications for assessment review as needed.

-4. Standing Orders of the Examination Appeals Board
+4. Standing orders of the Examination Appeals Board